RussellWaring/RussellWaring/README.md

 ### Hey there, I'm Russell

 ## About me
-- Currently seeking employment as a software developer or programmer analyst!
+- Pursuing opportunity in software development!
-- Studying Computer Programming and Analysis @ Durham College, Oshawa ON
+- Computer Programming and Analysis Advanced Diploma, Durham College
 - Urban Forestry Technician Diploma, Fleming College

 ### I can be found here: